docker/docs/contribute/style/recommended-words.md

 keywords: recommended word list, style guide, contribute
 ---

-To help ensure consistency in the documentation, the Technical Writing team recommends these wording choices.
+To help ensure consistency across our documentation, the Technical Writing team recommends these wording choices.

 #### above
-Try to avoid using above when referring to an example or table in a documentation page.
-If required, use previous instead.
+Try to avoid using `above` when referring to an example or table in a documentation page.
+If required, use `previous` instead.

 For example:

-In the previous example, the dog had fleas.
+_In the previous example, the dog had fleas._

 #### below
-Try to avoid below when referring to an example or table in a documentation page.
-If required, use following instead.
+Try to avoid `below` when referring to an example or table in a documentation page.
+If required, use `following` instead.

+For example:

+_In the following example, the dog had fleas._

 #### checkbox

-Use one word for checkbox.
-Do not use check box.
+Use one word for `checkbox`.
+Do not use `check box`.

 You select (not check or enable) and clear (not deselect or disable) checkboxes.

 #### click

-Do not use click.
-Instead, use select with buttons, links, menu items, and lists.
+Do not use `click`.
+Instead, use `select` with buttons, links, menu items, and lists.

 Select applies to more devices, while click is more specific to a mouse.

 #### currently

-Do not use currently when talking about the product or its features.
+Do not use `currently` when talking about the product or its features.
 The documentation describes the product as it is today.

-#### delete

-We use delete in the UI

 #### deselect

-Don’t use deselect.
-Instead, use clear.
+Don’t use `deselect`.
+Instead, use `clear`.

 #### earlier

-Use earlier when talking about version numbers.
+Use `earlier` when talking about version numbers.

 Use:

-In GitLab 14.1 and earlier.
+_In Docker Desktop 4.1 and earlier._

 Instead of:

-In GitLab 14.1 and lower.
+_In Docker Desktop 4.1 and lower._

 #### later
-Use later when talking about version numbers.
+Use `later` when talking about version numbers.

 Use:

-In GitLab 14.1 and later…
+_In GitLab 14.1 and later._

 Instead of:

-In GitLab 14.1 and higher…
-In GitLab 14.1 and above…
+_In GitLab 14.1 and higher…_ or _In GitLab 14.1 and above…_

-#### prerequisites

 #### register
-Use register instead of sign up when talking about creating an account
+Use `register` instead of sign up when talking about creating an account.

 #### respectively
-Avoid respectively and be more precise instead.
+Avoid `respectively` and be more precise instead.

-Use:

-To create a user, select Create user.
-For an existing user, select Save changes.

 #### scroll

 Avoid.
-Use a verb phrase such as move through or navigate to instead, if the context is clear.
+Use a verb phrase such as _move through_ or _navigate to_ instead, if the context is clear.

 #### sign in
-Use sign in instead of sign on or log on or log in.
+Use `sign in` instead of `sign on` or `log on` or `log in`.
 If the user interface has different words, use those.

 #### sign up
-Use register or create account instead of sign up when talking about creating an account.
+Use `register` or `create account` instead of `sign up` when talking about creating an account.

 #### toggle

 You turn on or turn off a toggle.
 For example:

-Turn on the blah toggle.
+_Turn on the dark mode toggle._

-#### update

-To repair or improve the product

 #### upgrade
-Use upgrade for:

-Choosing a higher subscription tier
+Use `upgrade` for when describing a higher subscription tier

 #### we

-Try to avoid we and focus instead on how the user can accomplish something in GitLab.
+Try to avoid `we` and focus instead on how the user can accomplish something in Docker.

 Use:

-Use widgets when you have work you want to organize.
+_Use widgets when you have work you want to organize._

 Instead of:

-We created a feature for you to add widgets.
+_We created a feature for you to add widgets.
-One exception: You can use we recommend instead of it is recommended or GitLab recommends.
+One exception: You can use we recommend instead of it is recommended or GitLab recommends._